If you’re like me … your relationship with conferences is a bit manic.

 By the end of August — just about a week before CMWorld — we’d racked up 26 contributors … and put together this bad boy: 26 Headliners on How to Connect with Influencers at a Conference [Infographic].

-Inside was a Star Wars laced introduction — because Mark Hamill was the show closer — a full infographic, individual graphics for each speaker, and a Click to Tweet link for their tip:
+Inside was a Star Wars laced introduction — because Mark Hamill was the show closer — a full infographic, individual graphics for each speaker, and a Click to Tweet link for their tip.
+At the end was an invitation to join in during the conference.

 But — of course — content creation is only half the recipe for a successful post.
 The other half is promotion.